-- To reduce the size of a plant, it can be cut back in June or July without doing away with the following year’s blossoms, but it won’t take long for it to return to its original size, which is why planting where it doesn’t require pruning is recommended.
+- To reduce the size of a plant, cut it back in June or July without doing away with the following year’s blossoms.
+It won’t take long for it to return to its original size, which is why planting where it doesn’t need pruning is the best route.

 We hope that this has provided some valuable information, as this is one of the questions that our Master Gardener sees on a regular basis.
-And if you still have questions after reading this, please contact us.
+And if you still have questions about how to prune hydrangea after reading this, please drop us an email.
 Our goal is to help you to be the best gardener you can be!
-Happy Gardening!